-One common treatment for hernias is surgery.
+One standard treatment for hernias is surgery.
 Surgeries can be performed either under local anesthesia or general anesthesia.
-Some surgeons will repair the damaged wall with either a synthetic mesh or tissue.
-The surgery now can be done using a laparoscope.
-Otherwise, they can be done in an open fashion.
+Some surgeons will repair the damaged wall with a synthetic mesh or tissue.
+The surgery can now be done using a laparoscope.
+Otherwise, they can be done openly.
 Hernia surgeries can be done on an outpatient basis.
 Hernia surgeries are very common.
 Almost one million hernia surgeries are performed in the United States each year.

-For some hernias, such as hiatal hernias, they can also be treated with medication, diet, lifestyle changes, and weight loss.
+Some hernias, such as hiatal hernias, can also be treated with medication, diet, lifestyle changes, and weight loss.

 Can Hernias re-occur?

 Yes.
 There is a chance that hernias can re-occur.
-There is about a 10 percent change of that occurring.
-If the initial hernia was treated as an industrial injury, the re-occurrence should be considered industrial as well.
+There is about a 10 percent chance of that occurring.
+If the initial hernia was treated as an industrial injury, the re-occurrence should also be considered industrial.

 What Benefits can I get as a result of claiming an Industrial Hernia?

 The full array of workers’ compensation benefits is available in hernia claims.
 Injured Workers on accepted workers’ compensation claims are entitled to medical treatment, medical mileage, and reimbursements, payment of total temporary disability indemnity for time off, payment of permanent disability indemnity if there is not a complete recovery, entitlement to future medical care if indicated, the provision of a job voucher if indicated, and death benefits for dependents.

 Am I entitled to a disability award as a result of a Hernia?